High-precision measurement of the W boson mass with the CMS experiment: Methods

 The \scetlib program implements different configurations for the TNPs, in terms of the logarithmic accuracy of the prediction and the perturbative order at which the TNPs are included.
-We use the \NtpzLL scheme, where the prediction has \NtLL accuracy and the TNPs representing the unknown higher-order corrections are estimated from multiplicative variations of the same \NtLL terms.
+The order of the calculation is expressed following the notation of Ref.~\cite{TNPs}.
+An \NmpkLL prediction is built from a full calculation of the first $m$ logarithmic terms in the resummation series, with a further $k$ terms with unknown coefficients used to estimate the theory uncertainty.
+We use the \NtpzLL scheme, where the prediction has \NtLL accuracy and the TNPs representing the unknown HO corrections are estimated from multiplicative variations of the same \NtLL terms.
 We also consider two alternate schemes, \NtpoLL and \NfpzLL.
-The \NtpoLL scheme implements the full \NfLL perturbative structure, combining the known values for the parameters up to \NtLL with best estimates of the higher-order terms and their variations to define the TNP variations.
+The \NtpoLL scheme implements the full \NfLL perturbative structure, combining the known values for the parameters up to \NtLL with best estimates of the HO terms and their variations to define the TNP variations.
 The \NfpzLL scheme follows the same approach as the \NtpzLL, but is based on the \NfLL calculation.
 We have verified that using the \NtpoLL or the \NfpzLL schemes has a negligible impact on the results with respect to the nominal \NtpzLL scheme.
 As discussed in Sections~\ref{sec:addValidation} and~\ref{sec:wmass-details}, we validate the robustness of this approach against the measured \ptmumu distribution and the \PW-like measurement of \mz, where the impact of the \ptz modeling uncertainty is treated in the same way.